FreeCAD/FreeCAD-documentation/wiki/Draft_API.md

     Parameters

+    color : list or tuple with RGB values
-    testwb : bool (default = True)
+        The values must be in the 0.0-1.0 range. testwb : bool (default = True)
-        pure white will be converted into pure black
+        Pure white will be converted into pure black.